so-dang-cool/so.dang.cool/thinks/src/ecosystem/dependency-management-and-amazon-reflections.md

-Many times the discussions of dependency management, or "dependency engineering" as one writer has recently put it, only go as deep as "[the diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem)" or other talk about version conflicts and which version to choose when two things want different versions of the same thing.
+Many times the discussions of dependency management, or "dependency engineering" as one writer has recently put it, only go as deep as "[the diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem)" or other talk about version conflicts and which version to choose when two+ things want different versions of the same thing.
 These are kind of the "missing semicolon" problems of dependency management.
-They're minor annoyances and just so occasionally they might cause a hard problem, but they're also kind of the baby steps into the space.
+They're minor annoyances, and occasionally they might cause a hard problem, but they're also kind of the baby steps into the space.

 > Note: The best mature discussion of dependency management, for my money, is part of Rich Hickey's [Spec-ulation Keynote](https://www.youtube.com/watch?v=oyLBGkS5ICk) from Clojure/conj 2016.
-Some ideas here are absolutely building on his observations here.
+Some ideas here are absolutely building on his observations there.
 >
 > There are many other interesting articles and war stories told of dependency management, and of course I have my own experiences.
 I'm convinced right now, though, that dependency management is a largely unexplored field.
-It's sort of like build systems which has about [one really good research paper](https://www.microsoft.com/en-us/research/publication/build-systems-a-la-carte/).
+It's sort of like build systems which I think has just [a single good research paper](https://www.microsoft.com/en-us/research/publication/build-systems-a-la-carte/).

-## It can't be about versions
+## Dependency management can't be (only) about versions

 I think the most critical part of whatever will bring sanity to dependency management can not think in terms of "versions," whatever that actually means.